jak0d/uzaji/COMPLETE-IMPLEMENTATION-SUMMARY.md

 - ✅ Professional UI/UX throughout
 - ✅ Consistent design language

+### **UI/UX Modernization & Theming**
+- ✅ **Modern Color Palette**: Implemented a new, modern color palette with a primary brand color and richer neutral shades for both light and dark themes.
+- ✅ **Consistent Component Styling**: Refined styling across key components including `OnboardingWizard`, `MetricCard`, and `SettingsPage` to use the new theme for a cohesive look and feel.
+- ✅ **Theming with Hooks**: Utilized the `useSettings` hook to apply theme classes dynamically, ensuring consistency and easier maintenance.
+- ✅ **Improved Readability and Aesthetics**: Replaced hardcoded colors and gradients with theme-based styles for backgrounds, text, borders, and interactive elements, enhancing the overall user experience.

 ### **Business Logic**
 - ✅ Multi-business type support (General, Legal)
 - ✅ Financial calculations and reporting